 We have a variety of exciting concentrations to choose from - so you can focus on what excites you.
 The Concentrations descriptions below link to flow sheets for each program so you can see the specific course requirements for each concentration - and see how your concentration fits in with your major program, and how your major program fits into your overall studies at MCLA!

 Although strong quantitative skills and attention to detail are important qualities for an accounting concentration, students need to acquire other skills as well.
 Many students find the accounting concentration to be useful preparation for careers in consulting, investment banking, general management, public accounting, and securities analysis.
+Information on becoming a Certified Public Accountant (CPA) can be found here.

 This concentration offers a solid grounding in applying the knowledge essential for understanding consumer and organizational buying patterns and for developing successful marketing strategies.
 Many students with a concentration in marketing have gone on to work in brand management, advertising, sales, marketing research, consulting, and entrepreneurial ventures.